Counterfactual Inference for Consumer Choice Across Many Product Categories: Supermarket Application

 \subsubsection{Nested Logit}

 Another method for relaxing the homogeneous logit model to allow for more flexible patterns of substitution is the nested logit model.
 In the nested logit model, the decisions a user faces are partitioned into ``nests.''
-One interpretation of the nested logit structure is that a user first chooses which nest to purchase from, and then which product to choose from within the nest. \todo{Do we need to explain the alternative interpretation of the NL in which there are correlated error terms within each nest?} Within each nest, the choices satisfy the IIA substitution pattern, but the substitution between products in different nests is able to vary more flexibly.
-We choose a very simple nesting structure.
-We put the outside good in its own nest, and the remaining products in each category are in a single shared nest.
-An additional term called the ``nesting coefficient'' or ``inclusive value term'' controls how the decision of which nest to choose depends on the utilities of the items within the nest.
+One interpretation of the nested logit structure is that a user first chooses which nest to purchase from, and then which product to choose from within the nest.
+An alternative interpretation frames the nesting structure as capturing common shocks that lead to correlation among the choice probabilities of products in the same nest.
+Within each nest, the choices satisfy the IIA substitution pattern, but the substitution between products in different nests is able to vary more flexibly.
+We choose the same simple nesting structure as was used in the NF model.
+We put the outside good in its own nest, and the remaining products in each category in a single shared nest.
+An additional term called the nesting coefficient or inclusive value term controls how the decision of which nest to choose depends on the utilities of the items within the nest.
 This nesting coefficient is analogous to the $\gamma_{i}^T \lambda_{c}$ term in the Nested Factorization (equation~\ref{eq:CategoryUtility}) with the restriction that the value be homogeneous across households.
 Within the product nest, choice follows the same functional form as used in the homogeneous logit model with demographic controls.
 In essence, the Nested Factorization can be thought of as an extension to a nested logit that allows for rich heterogeneity in consumer preferences and price sensitivities by means of a latent factorization approach.